invertedv/testGo/docs/gomFile.md

 the query to pull the model-build data.
 This is the data used to fit the coefficients.

-      The query have a place holder "%s" in place of the fields to pull. goMortgage constructs the list of fields for you.
+      The query has a place holder "%s" in place of the fields to pull. goMortgage constructs the list of fields for you.

 Either learningRate or learingRateStart/learningRateEnd must be specified.